Mountain Biking in New Zealand

 The mountain biking opportunities in Otago is huge HUGE!

 In Queenstown, take the gondola and enjoy hours of downhill mountain biking without having to hike your way back up.
 Or bike out to the cycle trail along the Shotover River, passing vineyards and wineries along the way.
-Organise your transport and bike rental with Vertigo Bikes.
+Organise your transport and bike rental with Vertigo Bikes on Viator or Tripadvisor.

 On the other hand, in the coastal city of Dunedin has the famous Signal Hill for mountain biking tracks.
 From the city, you can also bike high into the surrounding mountains amongst native forest on the Swampy Summit Track.
 Go further afield by biking on the Otago Peninsula.
 This is a wildlife hotspot, which also happens to have a good selection of sharable hiking and biking tracks.